 Enhancements to Direct Bulk Payment Requests (BPRs)

-The major focus of SupportAbility's development roadmap for 2020 is developing enhancements to Bulk Payment Requests (BPRs) for Direct Services.
+The major focus of SupportAbility's development roadmap for 2020 and beyond is developing enhancements to Bulk Payment Requests (BPRs) for Direct Services.

 Our conversations with providers over the last twelve months have highlighted the difficulties being experienced when claims are rejected by the portal.

 The goal of this development project is to deliver the ability for providers to:

 - automatically identify the Claim Status of each Allocation i.e. Accepted (successful) or Rejected (error) by providing the facility to import the results file provided by the myplace provider portal following submission of a Bulk Payment Request (BPR)

 - choose a corrective course of action for any rejected claim items e.g. Retry, Amend, or Cancel

 - only include Accepted Allocations in Invoice Batches to ensure that accounts receivable aligns perfectly with the expected payment amount

 These changes are being made to improve the quality & accuracy of the data included in and produced by SupportAbility.
 This project will ensure that Client Funding Statements & Utilisation data for Agency Managed Supports reflect the correct amounts.

 Audience: Authorised Representatives, Executive Management and Finance Team